EVA4-RS-Group/Phase2/S5_HumanPoseEstimation/README.md

 # Session 5 - Monocular Human Pose Estimation

 ## 1. Executive Summary
 **Group Members:** *Ramjee Ganti, Srinivasan G, Roshan, Dr. Rajesh and Sujit Ojha*

 ### **Objectives**:

-- You are implementing "Simple Baseline for HPE and tracking (Links to an external site.)".
-Read the paper (Links to an external site.) and write a detailed readme file describing the model architecture as well as the JointsMSELoss class.
+- You are implementing "[Simple Baseline for HPE and tracking](https://github.com/Microsoft/human-pose-estimation.pytorch)".
+Read the [paper](https://arxiv.org/pdf/1804.06208.pdf) and write a detailed readme file describing the model architecture as well as the JointsMSELoss class.

-- Download the smallest model (Links to an external site.) and upload to Lambda for HPE detection.
+- Download the [smallest model](https://onedrive.live.com/?authkey=%21AFkTgCsr3CT9%2D%5FA&id=56B9F9C97F261712%2110709&cid=56B9F9C97F261712) and upload to Lambda for HPE detection
 - Make sure to draw the points on the image, as well as connect the joints in the right fashion.

 ### **Results**: